mentalisttraceur/errnoname/README.md

 ## Optimization

-If `errnoname.c` is compiled with the `ERRNONAME_SAFE_TO_USE_ARRAY` preprocessor macro defined, it will use a C array of `errno` names indexed by `errno` values instead of a `switch` statement.
+If `errnoname.c` is compiled with the `ERRNONAME_SAFE_TO_USE_ARRAY` preprocessor macro defined, it will use an array of `errno` names indexed by `errno` values instead of a `switch` statement.
+Your compiler must support designated initializers for this to work.

 Note that modern compilers can already automatically convert the switch to an array lookup when optimizations are turned